 |6.2||September 2012||ISBN 978-1-936213-07-8||ISO/IEC 10646:2012 and one character not yet in ISO/IEC 10646 (Turkish Lira Sign, included in ISO/IEC 10646:2012 Amd.1)|

-Versions of Unicode are normally synchronised to a particular edition (plus amendments) of ISO/IEC 10646, although Unicode 2.1, 5.0 and 6.0 contained a few characters from a 10646 amendment that had not yet been published.
+Versions of Unicode are normally synchronised to a particular edition (plus amendments) of ISO/IEC 10646, although Unicode versions 2.1, 5.0, 6.0, 6.2, 6.3 and 7.0 contained one or a few characters from a 10646 edition or amendment that had not yet been published.

 The technical committee that makes decisions about character additions to the Unicode Standard is the Unicode Technical Committee (UTC), which meets for about 4 or 5 days every three months (always somewhere on the West Coast).
 Thus some lucky members of the UTC who are also participants of WG2 get to spend up to six weeks of every year in Unicode/10646 committee meetings.